software-students-fall2023/5-final-project-happyholidays/README.md

 ## Description

 Pykemon Match is a memorization matching game.
 At the beginning of the game, the player is presented with 8 Pokémon cards facing down.
-When the player clicks on a card, it flips to reveal the image of the Pokémon.
-The player can then click on another card.
-If the two cards match, they are canceled out.
-If the cards do not match, they flip back again.
-To win the game, the player must cancel out all the cards.
-A timer is provided to track how quickly a player can cancel out all the cards, and there is a leaderboard where the player can enter their time and compare their ranking with other players.
+First, the player must select two cards by clicking on them with the mouse.
+The cards will then each reveal a Pokemon simultaneously.
+If the two cards match, they dissapear.
+If the cards do not match, they flip back over again (unlucky).
+To win the game, the player must remove all of the cards.
+A timer will track how quickly a player can match all of the cards, and there is a leaderboard where the player can enter their time and compare their ranking with other players.
+Pykemon Match is a fun game for players of all ages.
+Happy matching!

 ## Webpage
 http://104.131.167.165:4000/